Off-Grid Solar and Wind-Generated Power

 This particular unit has the ability to run direct AC current

-backfeed one of the circuits for domestic use.
+backfeed one of the circuits for domestic use, an allows for the

 All solar panel arrays, along with the wind generator, come